CliffracerMerchant/BootyCrate/app/src/main/java/com/cliffracertech/bootycrate/readme.md

 MultiFragmentActivity -> MainActivity
 </pre>

-MainActivity's UI consists of an instance of RecyclerViewActionBar (a custom toolbar implementation), an instance of BottomAppBar (another custom toolbar implementation), a BottomNavigationViewEx (acts as a BottomNavigationView but with better sub-view access for styling purposes), a checkout button, and an add button.
+MainActivity's UI consists of an instance of ListActionBar (a custom toolbar implementation), an instance of BottomAppBar (another custom toolbar implementation), a BottomNavigationViewEx (acts as a BottomNavigationView but with better sub-view access for styling purposes), a checkout button, and an add button.
 This activity UI is shared